profrobwells/first-llm-classifier/docs/bulk-prompts.md

 import pandas as pd
 ```

-That can then be fit into a new function that will accept a list of payees and classify them batch by batch
+That batching trick can then be fit into a new function that will accept a big list of payees and classify them batch by batch.

 ```python
 def classify_batches(name_list, batch_size=10, wait=2):